Lichfield Angel

-The Lichfield Angel is a late eighth-century Anglo-Saxon stone carving discovered at Lichfield Cathedral in Staffordshire, England, in 2003.
-It depicts the archangel Gabriel, likely as the left-hand portion of a larger plaque showing the annunciation, along with a lost right-hand panel of the Virgin Mary.
+The Lichfield Angel is a late 8th-century Anglo-Saxon stone carving discovered at Lichfield Cathedral in Staffordshire, England, in 2003.
+It depicts the archangel Gabriel, likely as the left-hand portion of a larger plaque showing the Annunciation, along with a lost right-hand panel of the Virgin Mary.
 The carving is thought to be the end piece of a shrine containing the remains of Saint Chad (died 672) to whom, with Mary, the cathedral is dedicated.

 The Lichfield Angel was found buried in the nave of the cathedral during an archaeological survey of the area ahead of the construction of an altar platform.
 It was found broken into three pieces, two of which were placed face-down in the ground.
 The plaque was originally decorated with coloured pigments and the halo may have been gilded.
 The carving retains traces of the original pigments, which is rare for Anglo-Saxon painted stonework; the careful placement of the fragments in the ground has contributed to survival of the pigment.

 The panels may have been broken and buried as a result of Viking raids on Mercia in the mid-9th century.
 They are now shown alongside the near contemporary Lichfield Gospels.

 Description

 The Lichfield Angel is a limestone carving of the archangel Gabriel.
 It is a portion of a larger piece, since lost, and the three surviving fragments measure 635 × 370 mm at their widest extent when fitted together.
 The stone is around 100 mm thick.
+The material is identified as Ancaster stone.

 Gabriel, a winged angel with a halo, is depicted raising his right hand in benediction while his left holds a sceptre with sprouting foliage.
 Gabriel is depicted in the act of stepping down.
 His left foot is on the ground while his right is being lifted from a vine, possibly intended to symbolise paradise.
 Gabriel's eyes are deeply drilled recesses.